IoT Security: 5 cyber-attacks caused by IoT security vulnerabilities

 The Internet of Things (IoT) is the networking of objects.
 It's comparable to a social network or email provider, but IoT links devices rather than people.
 According to Ericsson, 22 billion devices will be on the Internet of Things by the end of 2022.

 Business Insider's experts expect the figure to grow to 30.9 billion by 2025.
 As IoT devices increase in number so is the attack surface of the cybersecurity vulnerabilities they present.

 IoT devices are particularly vulnerable to network attacks such as data thefts, phishing attacks, spoofing and denial of service attacks (DDoS attacks).
 These can lead to other cyber security threats like ransomware attacks and serious data breaches that can take businesses a lot of money and effort to recover from.

-In this blog, we discuss how to protect your IoT devices and networks from cyber-attacks.
+In this blog, we discuss how to address vulnerabilities and protect your IoT devices and networks from cyber-attacks.
 We also look into some major attacks targeted at IoT devices and how you can start securing IoT devices to prevent such cybersecurity compromises.

 Among the devices that can connect to the IoT are voice controllers, smart locks, smoke alarms, lighting systems, fitness trackers, integrated body implants, vehicles, and many other types of gadgets.

 Despite the benefits and bright prospects of the Internet of Things, there are some unresolved security issues as well as legal network and device security regulations that need attention.
 As IoT implies connecting multiple devices and storing lots of data, the system's failure can cause very significant problems to computer networks and sensitive data.

 Gadgets and objects having built-in sensors are connected to an Internet of Things platform, which combines data from many devices and analyzes it.